TigerdieKatze/CarddavBDPMvConnector/readme.md

 - 🔄 Automated synchronization between MV and CardDAV server
 - 👥 Support for group assignments (Sippen, Runden, and Meuten)
-- 🕒 Daily scheduling option for regular updates
+- 🕒 Configurable sync schedule (daily, weekly, monthly)
 - 🧪 Dry run mode for testing without making changes
 - 📧 Email notifications for important events (e.g., dangling contacts)
-- 🔧 Configurable settings via API
+- 🔧 Web-based admin panel for easy configuration and monitoring
-- 🔒 API accessible only from the local machine for enhanced security
+- 🔒 API and admin panel accessible only from the local machine for enhanced security

 ## Prerequisites